9 Paid Summer Internships for High School Students

 Eligibility: Rising high school juniors and seniors

-If you're a high school junior or senior interested in healthcare, social justice, or public policy, the High School Bioethics Project's internship is a great opportunity for you.
+If you're a high school junior or senior interested in healthcare, social justice, or public policy, the High School Bioethics Project's internship is an excellent opportunity for you.
 It fosters an understanding of ethical considerations in the healthcare sector.
-During this internship, you'll engage with professionals from public health, healthcare, biotech, patient advocacy, and law, which could lead to potential mentor relationships beyond the program.
+During this internship, you'll engage with professionals from public health, healthcare, biotech, patient advocacy, and law, which could lead to mentor relationships beyond the program.
 You will spend 10-15 hours per week reading and discussing relevant articles, contributing to discussions, and writing reflection papers.
 Additionally, you will conclude your internship by submitting a short paper on a topic covered during your experience.

 Location: New York, New York